Opty-Fi/docs/intro/how-optyfi-works.md

 ![OptyFi vault assets will be routed across multiple pools and protocols in real time.](../.gitbook/assets/how-it-works.svg)

-By combining these elements together into a working application, OptyFi ensures capital to never stay idle.
+By combining these elements into a working application, OptyFi ensures capital never remains idle.